jaakkopasanen/Impulcifer/README.md

 [AutoEQ](https://github.com/jaakkopasanen/AutoEq), see usage instructions for [using sound signatures](https://github.com/jaakkopasanen/AutoEq#using-sound-signatures) to learn how to transfer one headphone into another.

+Headphone compensation can be skipped by adding a command line argument `--no_headphone_compensation` without any value.

+Various graphs can be produced by providing `--plot` parameter to Impulcifer.
+These can be helpful in figuring out what went wrong if the produced HRIR doesn't sound right.
+Producing the plots will take some time.

 ## Contact
 [Issues](https://github.com/jaakkopasanen/AutoEq/issues) are the way to go if you are experiencing problems, have